Selvaprakash-Ramalingam/double/README.md

 Persistent context for Claude Code, Cursor, and other AI tools.
 Skips the database, MCP servers, embeddings for simple markdown files and good ol' git.

 > **WARNING:** This is a PUBLIC template.
 Once you clone it and add your notes, DO NOT push your personal version to a public repo.
-Your memory will contain secrets, API keys, personal information, and your working style.
+Your memory will contain secrets (both dark personal secrets and security risk secrets), personal information and your working style.
 Keep your fork private or use it locally only.

 ## What is Double?

 AI assistants forget everything between sessions.
-Your setup decisions, coding patterns, project context - gone every time.
+Your engineering decisions (which I think are especially important), coding patterns, project context.

-Double solves this with organized markdown files that you control.
+Double solves this with organised markdown files that you control.
 Think of it as a second brain for your AI assistant.

 **Why "Double"?** Named after Dostoevsky's novel "The Double" - it's your second self.
-Not just engineering and research, but business ideas, personal notes, hobbies, writing style.
-Everything that makes up how you think and work.
+Not just engineering and research, but business ideas, personal notes, hobbies, workflow preferences.

 ## Make It Yours

 **This is a template, not a rigid system.** The folder structure, commands, and workflows here are a starting point based on one person's working style.
-You should heavily customize it:
+You should heavily customise it:

 - Rename folders to match your mental model
 - Delete categories you don't need (maybe you don't track business ideas or research)